Lockheed to build 10-megawatt thermal power plant off southern China

 The OTEC process uses warm tropical waters to power a steam-driven turbine.
 Cold water is pumped from the depths of the sea to condense the steam back into liquid.

-Closed-system plants like the one Lockheed plans to build use a liquid such as ammonia that has a low boiling point to create the steam.
+Closed-system plants like the one Lockheed plans to build use a liquid such as ammonium that has a low boiling point to create the steam.

-Warmer surface waters pass by a heat exchanger, causing the ammonia in the closed system to boil and create the steam that drives the turbine.
-Cold deep-sea water is pumped by another heat exchanger to condense the ammonia back to a liquid.
+Warmer surface waters pass by a heat exchanger, causing the ammonium in the closed system to boil and create the steam that drives the turbine.
+Cold deep-sea water is pumped by another heat exchanger to condense the ammonium back to a liquid.

 The Thailand-based Reignwood Group specializes in luxury resorts and goods but also has lifestyle, low-carbon and green energy investments.
 The company plans for the new resort to be "net zero," meaning it consumes no more energy that it produces.